AonghusOD/ExampleCode/MERN Stack - Cloud Computing/Assignment 2/README.md

+# MERN Stack Assignment

-As part of assignment we were requested to create a frontend using Nextjs to be hosted on AWS servers.
+As part of the assignment we were requested to create a frontend using Nextjs to be hosted on AWS servers.
 Mongodb is used as the database.

 Nodejs is used as middleware to handle requests from web application and database.